 English Language Requirements

 International applicants to the Division of the Social Sciences and the University of Chicago must demonstrate an adequate command of both spoken and written English and are required to submit English proficiency test scores as part of their application.
 Domestic and permanent resident applicants whose native language is not English or who have not attended undergraduate or graduate schools in countries where the primary language is English may also be required to submit proof of English proficiency.

 Proof of English proficiency is not a requirement if the applicant is a native of or studied in full-time status for at least one academic year within the last five years in the U.S., the United Kingdom, Ireland, Australia, New Zealand, Caribbean countries (Antigua and Barbuda, Bahamas, Barbados, Dominica, Grenada, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago), or English medium universities in Canada or South Africa.
 Students who studied in English in other countries (for example, India, Pakistan, the Philippines, Hong Kong, Singapore, etc.) are not exempt from the English language requirement.
-Attendance at an American school’s international campus (such as NYU-Singapore) or an American University in another country (for example, American University in Cairo) required to meet the English proficiency requirement.
+Applicants who attend an American school’s international campus (such as NYU-Singapore) or an American University in another country (for example, American University in Cairo) are required to meet the English proficiency requirement.
 Employment in an English-speaking country does not exempt applicant from the English proficiency requirement.

 If you received a degree from one of the exemption countries but the degree was granted more than 5 years ago, or you have left the qualifying country for any reason, you will be required to submit a valid English proficiency exam as part of your application.